Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 If I cannot provide the incentive in-person, what are some remote incentive options?

-As giving incentives in person is not an option for research conducted remotely, consider other ways to provide incentives while trying to minimize the amount of identifiable information being collected.
+As giving incentives in person is not an option for research conducted remotely, consider other ways to provide incentives.
 The best options are sending electronic gift cards or e-transfer of money.
-Mail is another option but requires the collection and storage of full mailing address and in some studies with high social risk would not be recommended (e.g. the incentive arriving in the mail could alert someone else in the household that the participant was in the study).
+Mailing a cheque or gift card is another option but in some studies with high social risk would not be recommended (e.g., the incentive arriving in the mail could alert someone else in the household that the participant was in the study).

 If I cannot get in-person written consent, how should consent be obtained and documented?